Pippolo84/remark-boilerplate/src/slides/slides.md

 ---

 ## Quick Quiz #5: still reachable objs
+During the visit of each object we decrease `gc_refs`, not `ob_refcnt` to avoid triggering an immediate memory reclaim.

 Can you figure out why some objects with reference count == 0 may still end up as reachable?

 --